 - the health of our water bodies is enhanced and restored

-- communities are thoughtfully planned to be protected from flooding and resilient to anticipated climate change impacts; and
+- communities are thoughtfully planned, are protected from flooding (to an agreed level of service) and resilient to anticipated climate change impacts; and

 - Council works in partnership with tāngata whenua to give expression to te mana o te wai.

 Our values for stormwater management are: